Return to all

 • Slaughterer (831212)

-There are also 4 other roles that will be recognised as ANZSCO skill level 3 where the employer has specified that the job needs either 3 years of work experience or a level 4 qualification, as part of the job check.
+Four other roles are recognised as ANZSCO skill level 3 where the employer has specified that the job needs either 3 years of work experience or a level 4 qualification, as part of the job check.
 This ensures skilled workers can be retained in certain critical jobs.
 These 4 roles are:

 • Agricultural and horticultural mobile plant operator (721111)